 If you plan to work out of the office for an extended period of time, you may need to evaluate your data speeds at the spot where you will work.
 Electrical lines, buildings, and geography can make certain areas in buildings which appear to have perfect wireless voice and data service “dead spots”.
 Before you unpack your mobile gear in a location with poor wireless data coverage, I encourage you to test your connection speed using the Speedtest.net mobile app.
-I recently used this handy utility to test wireless connections available in my office, (and the comparative results are shown above).
+I recently used this handy utility to test wireless connections available in my office, (and the comparative results are shown in Figure 2).
 Users can test performance with the nearest test server (automatic), or with a selected test server location to determine the best way to connect.

-The SpeedTest.net internet connection testing app is free (ad-supported), and is available for devices running Android (from the Google Play Store) and iOS (from the iTunes App Store).
+The SpeedTest.net internet connection testing app is free (ad-supported), and is available for devices running the Android (from the Google Play Store) and iOS (from the iTunes App Store).

 Mobile Bank Account Confirmation

 Confirmation.com is a service provider to the accounting profession which, over the last ten years, has created a market for secure electronic audit confirmations.
-The service operates a secure website (www.confirmation.com) which allows auditors to request confirmation of a wide range of balances, including cash, accounts receivable, accounts payable and loans.
-These services can be accessed through direct, in-application links from within major engagement management applications from industry leaders such as CCH, Thomson Reuters and Caseware.
-The app allows staff and managers to see the status of their confirmation requests from iOS devices such as the iPhone, iPod Touch and iPad.
+The service operates a secure website (www.confirmation.com) which allows auditors to request confirmation of a wide range of balances, including cash, accounts receivable, accounts payable, and loans.
+These services can be accessed through direct, in-application links from within major engagement management applications from industry leaders such as CCH, Thomson Reuters, and Caseware.
+The app allows staff and managers to see the status of their confirmation requests from iOS devices such as the iPhone, iPod Touch, and iPad.
 Those responsible for managing confirmation responses for banks or companies can use the app to obtain real time status information on pending and in-process requests, including requests dated for future periods.